ckuelker/pankyll-documentation/en_US/Documentation/creating-a-pankyll-site.md

 wget https://$HOST/ckuelker/pankyll-theme-rankle-example/master/cfg.yaml
 ```

-> Change the configuration to match you site.
+> Change the configuration to match you website.
 The following is somewhat a
 > minimal example for the [Rankle] theme.

 ```yaml